Venorcis/BWMirror-Generator/README.md

 # BWMirror API

+A Java API for [BWAPI](http://bwapi.github.io/) and [BWTA2](https://bitbucket.org/auriarte/bwta2) allowing you to create Starcraft: Broodwar AIs using Java.

-This is the BWMirror Generator which is used to generate the Java classes that will mirror the ones found in BWAPI and automatically generate the C++ JNI glue that makes it all work.
+This repository contains a "generator" project which is used to programmatically generate the  Java classes that will mirror the ones found in BWAPI/BWTA2 and automatically generate the C++ JNI glue that makes it all work together.
+It's fairly involved, but if you're just interested in writing a Starcraft AI in Java, then you don't need to worry about the details too much!

 ## Usage